 Did you forget to bring your pet in for its annual vaccinations?
 That’s ok.
 Just let our vets know the date of the last vaccinations and they can recommend what to do to get your vaccination schedule back on track.

-If you have any questions about pet vaccinations, call our Winnipeg office to speak with our knowledgeable staff.
+If you have any questions about pet vaccinations, call our veterinary hospital to speak with our knowledgeable staff.
 We can help you figure out the best way to protect your pet and keep them healthy for years to come.
+Contact us our pet vaccination clinic in Winnipeg today!